AI Observability Engineering

 Observability for LLM-Powered Systems

-We instrument AI applications with trace-level visibility into model calls, retrieval steps, and agent decisions — from development debugging through production monitoring and compliance audit trails.
+We instrument AI applications with trace-level visibility into model calls, retrieval steps, and agent decisions, from development debugging through production monitoring and compliance audit trails.

 Typical engagement starts when

-- agent or RAG systems are in production but debugging failures requires reconstructing behavior from scattered logs
+| Agent or RAG systems are in production but behavior must be reconstructed from scattered logs | Trace structure is missing where debugging actually happens |

-- cost attribution is a guess: no breakdown by customer, feature, or model call
+| Cost attribution is a guess | The team needs breakdowns by customer, feature, and model call |

-- compliance or security teams need decision audit trails the current system cannot produce
+| Compliance or security teams need decision audit trails | The current system cannot explain what happened well enough |

 What We Build